cssgunc/ccc/docs/contributing_guidelines.md

 ## Submitting Pull Requests

-Pull requests (PRs) represent a set of commits on a specific branch that are proposed to be merged into the `main` branch.
+Pull requests (PRs) represent a set of commits on a specific branch that are proposed to be merged into the `stage` branch.

 PRs have the following lifecycle:

-1. The PR is opened by the developer, who wants to merge their work from their branch into `main`.
+1. The PR is opened by the developer, who wants to merge their work from their branch into `stage`.
 The developer should request a review or let one of the project leads know.
 2. The PR gets reviewed by a code reviewer such as a Tech Lead.
 3. If changes need to be made, the developer continues to work on that branch and re-requests another review when they are ready.
 4. If the changes are accepted, the branch commits will be merged into stage and the branch is now inactive.